razshare/frizzante-docs/src/content/docs/guides/sessions.md

 There are plans to introduce limitations on domain names.
 :::

-That is because the session implementation (for example `sessions.Archived` from above) is expected to fully manage sessions on the server side, including expirations dates and other restrictions.
+That is because the session adapter (for example `config.SessionAdapter` from above) is expected to fully manage sessions on the server side, including expirations dates and other restrictions.